Florida group welcomes attention to autism, but research finds no causal link to Tylenol

 Cindy Sonne is cautiously hopeful people will soon better understand autism.

-“I'm very hopeful,” Sonne said, who is also a board member of the Orlando chapter of the Autism Society of Florida, Inc. “ We just need to have more meaningful progress and understanding of these studies.”
+“I'm very hopeful,” Sonne said, who is also a board member of the Autism Society of Florida, Inc. “ We just need to have more meaningful progress and understanding of these studies.”

 The ASF shared Sonne’s sentiment, calling Trump’s press conference and the federal research “an important step forward, but not the end.”